Last updated: 11 March 2026

 • Car-free residential development with improved pedestrian and cycling routes from Forest Road and throughout the site

-A new Sustainable Urban Drainage Wetlands will be operational once planting is undertaken in the Spring, which will mitigate flooding across the site whilst simultaneously increasing biodiversity and creating new habitats for wildlife.
-A new all-weather path linking the site to the Feel Good Centre is complete.
+A new Sustainable Urban Drainage Wetlands was created which mitigates flooding across the site whilst simultaneously increasing biodiversity and encourages new habitats for wildlife.
+You can check out our information boards around the Wetlands which tells you all about the amazing wildlife you can see here.
+We also installed a new all-weather path linking Fellowship Square to the Feel Good Centre for pedestrians and cyclists.

 Image